-Application for 1915(c) HCBS Waiver: PA.0593.R02.00 - Jul 01, 2016 Page 223 of 248 Appendix t I: Financial Accountability I-3: Payment (2 of 7) ct payment.
-In addition to providing that the Medicaid agency makes payments directly to provide ices, payments for waiver services are made utilizing one or more of the following arrangements (• The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive managed care entity or entities. or limited) or a The Medicaid agency pays providers through the same fiscal agent used for the rest of the Med icaid program.
-The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.
-Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes paym that the limited fiscal agent performs in paying waiver claims, and the methods by which the Med oversees the operations of the limited fiscal agent: • Providers are paid by a managed care entity or entities for services that are included in the state entity. e's contract with the Specify how providers are paid for the services (if any) not included in the state's contract with m entities. anaged care Appendix : I: Financial Accountability I-3: Payment (3 of 7) effic expe plemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be coniency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation and its services under an approved state plan/waiver.
-Specify whether supplemental or enhance.
-Select one: on to states for No. The state does not make supplemental or enhanced payments for waiver services.
+Application for 1915(c) HCBS Waiver: Draft PA.006.02.08 - Mar 01, 202 Page 230 of 255 Appendix I: Financial Accountability I-3: Payment (2 of 7) b.
+Direct payment.
+In addition to providing that the Medicaid agency makes services, payments for waiver services are made utilizing one or more of · · · · · · · · · · · · · · · · · · The Medicaid agency makes payments directly and does not use managed care entity or entities. a fiscal agent (comprehensive or limited) or a The Medicaid agency pays providers through the same fiscal age ent used for the rest of the Medicaid program.
+The Medicaid agency pays providers of some or all waiver servic es through the use of a limited fiscal agent.
+Specify the limited fiscal agent, the waiver services for which the l that the limited fiscal agent performs in paying waiver claims, and oversees the operations of the limited fiscal agent: • • • • • • • Providers are paid by a managed care entity or entities for servic entity. es that are included in the state's contract with the Specify how providers are paid for the services (if any) not include entities. ed in the state's contract with managed care Appendix I: Financial Accountability I-3: Payment (3 of 7) c.
+Supplemental or Enhanced Payments.
+Section 1902(a)(30) requires the efficiency, economy, and quality of care.
+Section 1903(a)(1) provides for expenditures for services under an approved state plan/waiver.
+Specify made.
+Select one: or Federal financial participation to states for No. The state does not make supplemental or enhanced pay oments for waiver services.
 Yes.
-The state makes supplemental or enhanced payments for waiver services.
-Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver these payments are made; (b) the types of providers to which such payments are made; (c) the sort Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to resupplemental or enhanced payment retain 100% of the total computable expenditure claimed by the Upon request, the state will furnish CMS with detailed information about the total amount of supplementation about the total amount of supplementation are made; (c) the sort Federal share of the supplemental or enhanced payments to each provider type in the waiver. urce of the non- eceive the he state to CMS.
+The state makes supplemental or enhanced payments j for waiver services.
+Describe: (a) the nature of the supplemental or enhanced payment these payments are made; (b) the types of providers to which such Federal share of the supplemental or enhanced payment; and, (d) supplemental or enhanced payment retain 100% of the total computure of the state will furnish CMS with detailed information enhanced payments to each provider type in the waiver. payments are made; (c) the source of the non- whether providers eligible to receive the utable expenditure claimed by the state to CMS.